Sahu-Ayush/SendingMailUsingPython/README.md

 # SendingMailUsingPython
-We send bulk of email via pyhton script
+We can send bulk of email with aatachment using pyhton script